morales-francisco/Dashboards/MavenToys/README.md

-After that, the next step, is the creation of the dashboard.
+The creation of the dashboard is the next step after that.